Tomato-chip/Tomato-Chip/README.md

 ---

 ## About Tomato Chip
-Tomato Chip is a one-man freelance brand specializing in electronics, microcontrollers, and PCB design.
+Tomato Chip is a freelance brand specializing in electronics, microcontrollers, and PCB design.
 We develop tailored hardware and firmware solutions for private clients, entrepreneurs, and companies.
 Behind Tomato Chip is a soon-to-graduate electrical engineer with solid embedded experience and practical skills in electronics, troubleshooting, and prototyping.

 ---